dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

     Magnitude voltage amplitude in per unit.
 It is required.

 * ``'InjectedActiveCurrent'``
     Injected active current in per unit.
-It is required for Power Park Electrical Performance and Model Validation.
+It is required for Electrical Performance Verification and Model Validation.

 * ``'InjectedReactiveCurrent'``
     Injected reactive current in per unit.
-It is required for Power Park Electrical Performance and Model Validation.
+It is required for Electrical Performance Verification and Model Validation.

 * ``'InjectedCurrent'``
     Injected current in per unit, the tool calculates it from 'InjectedActiveCurrent' and 'InjectedReactiveCurrent'.
-It is required for Power Park Electrical Performance and Model Validation.
+It is required for Electrical Performance Verification and Model Validation.

 * ``'InjectedCurrentMax'``
     Maximum current amplitude in per unit.
-It is required for Power Park Electrical Performance.
+It is required for Electrical Performance Verification.

 * ``'ActivePowerSetpointPu'``
     Active power set-point in per unit.
 It is required Model Validation.